frodef/joysen/README.md

 ### `defun json-string (value)`

-`value` is printed into a string.
+`value` is printed into a quoted string.
 The value `NIL` designates the empty string.

 ### `defun json-dict (plist &optional element-schema)`